tscrond/bobaklabs-k8s/README.md

 ## Apps

-For now, the cluster is on the experiments phase and hosts metal LB for on prem load balancing and some test apps.
+For now, the cluster is on the experiments phase.

 ## The plan